kairos-io/kairos/docs/content/_index.md

 # C3os

-C3OS is a lightweight Kubernetes GNU/Linux distro that supports automatic node discovery, automatic role assignment and VPN out of the box with no kubernetes networking configuration required.
+C3OS is a lightweight Kubernetes GNU/Linux [cOS](https://github.com/rancher-sandbox/cOS-toolkit) derivative that supports automatic node discovery, automatic role assignment and optionally VPN out of the box with no kubernetes networking configuration required.

-C3OS creates multi-nodes Kubernetes cluster with [k3s](https://k3s.io) that connects autonomously in a hybrid P2P VPN which bridges nodes without any central server also behind nat.
+C3OS can also create multi-nodes Kubernetes cluster with [k3s](https://k3s.io) that connects autonomously in a hybrid P2P mesh VPN which bridges nodes without any central server, also behind nat, or it can be just used standalone as a k3s server.

 - No infrastructure is required.
 C3OS can be used to bootstrap a cluster entirely from the ground-up.
 - LAN, remote networks, multi-region/zones, NAT - No network configuration or opening port outside is required.
 Nodes will connect each other via holepunching and using hops wherever necessary.
 - Zero kubernetes configuration - Nodes autonomously discover and configure themselves to form a Kubernetes cluster.
 The same configuration/bootstrapping process applies wether creating new clusters or joining nodes to existing one.
+- Secure P2P Remote recovery to restore failed nodes or lost credentials
+- Hybrid P2P mesh between nodes (optional)

+It comes in two variants, based on openSUSE and Alpine.

-Configuration and installation is done via **Decentralized Device Pairing** or **cloud-init** for manual/automated mass-installs.
+Configuration and installation is done via **Decentralized Device Pairing**, **cloud-init** for manual/automated mass-installs or interactively.

 c3OS have:
 - an Immutable layout